Tyrrrz/Tyrrrz.me/src/data/blog-posts/return-type-inference/Post.md

 ## Option type

-When writing code in a functional style, you are very likely to declare and use `Option<T>` to express a potential lack of value.
+If you're writing C# code in a functional style, it's very likely that you have an `Option<T>` type defined.
+It's a container type that may or may not have a single value inside.

+It could look like this:

 ```csharp
 public readonly struct Option<T>